MegAgainDev/sql-data-analysis/README.md

-# [Data Analysis in Python using SQL syntax]
+# Data Analysis in Python using SQL syntax

 ## Description
-In this demonstration I will use python to create a local database connection to a sample SQLite database (DB), view all tables in SQLite database with SQL syntax.
-Generate graphical charts to disply basic analytics within Panda charts.
+In this demonstration I will use python to create a local connection to a sample SQLite database.
+Manually create SQL syntax to view table data and generate graphical charts to disply basic analytics within Panda charts.

 ## Technologies Used